WSUVCapstoneTeam7/SeatMapMaker/README.md

 Step one may be completed also by way of the following method:
 1. Clone [Seat Map Maker Repository](https://github.com/WSUVCapstoneTeam7/SeatMapMaker).
-2. Host the tool on a server
+2. Host the tool on a server same as the viewer.
-* Alternatively with an appliction like [Live Server for VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)